Dactylis glomerata L.

 Anti-quality Factors:

-May become invasive.
-Does not tolerate saturated soil for extended periods of time.
-Vulnerable to winterkill and overgrazing.
+Due to its rapid growth rate, orchardgrass may become invasive.
+It does not tolerate saturated soil for extended periods and is vulnerable to winterkill and overgrazing.

 Image Gallery